vutran/lctv-bot/README.md

 #### `!set-welcome-message <message>`

+Sets a new custom welcome message for users that joined for the first time.

+**Params**
+ - `%user%` - The username of the person that just joined

+#### `!set-welcome-back-message <message>`

-Sets a new custom welcome message for users
+Sets a new custom welcome back message for users that has joined before.

 **Params**
 - `%user%` - The username of the person that just joined

 # API